Edgenesis/shifu.dev/docs/guides/telemetryservice/pushtoMinIO.md

 ```

 ## Create Secret

-you need fill the `username` and `password` field, if you don't have a AccessId and AccessKey,
+you can use either MinIO's `username` and `password` or the AccessId and AccessKey created in the MinIO GUI.
-so you should create one in GUI,or you can fill your MinIO user's username and password.

 ```bash
 kubectl create secret generic minio-secret --from-literal=username=your_username --from-literal=password=your_password -n devices